aws-samples/aws-serverless-workshops/MachineLearning/0_ExternalData/README.md

 In data analysis you often have hunches that you need to prove or disprove.
 This module walks through the steps of loading and cleansing an external dataset - in this case, 3rd party weather data (see below for data set details).

-Here are the Cloudformation templates to launch the full stack in it's completed state:
+Here are the CloudFormation templates to launch the full stack in it's completed state:

 Region| Launch
 ------|-----